Emergence of long-range force laws from classical particle exchange: Model

+for some arbitrary length scale $a$.
+Here we have {\it defined} $U(r)$ as a bookkeeping device to balance the increasing kinetic energy in the mechanical system.
+Whether such a definition is sound must be examined (see below), but it should be noted that the entire notion of potential energy is little more than a convenient bookkeeping device, as potential energy is not by itself measurable~\cite{Hecht}.
+It should be noted that the notion of potential energy arises here by restricting attention to the subsystem consisting of only the two massive particles.
+The potential energy emerges as an effective representation of role played by the mediating particles and whatever hidden degrees of freedom ensures that they maintain their constant speeds after collisions.

 The behavior of the system explored thus far can be summarized as follows: for arbitrary initial separations, the massive particles are repelled from each other by the effective force provided by the mediating particles.
-At long times, the speeds (with respect to the ground) of the massive particles approach $c$, the speed of the mediating particles.
-While an approximate statement of energy conservation has been derived (see Eq.~(\ref{eq:nrap})) for low speeds $v \ll c$, the associated potential is problematic as it has no lower bound for $r\rightarrow \infty$.
-An unlimited amount of potential may be converted into the massive particle's kinetic energy resulting in the erroneous prediction that for any initial separation, both massive particles will continue to accelerate rather than asymptotically approach finite speeds.
-That the initial separation distance has no effect on the final speeds of the massive particles suggests that the system is not conservative.
+At long times, the speeds (with respect to the ground) of the massive particles approach the speed of the mediating particles, $c$.
+While an approximate statement of energy conservation has been derived (c.f.,~(\ref{eq:nrap})) for low speeds $v \ll c$, the associated potential is problematic as it has no lower bound for $r\rightarrow \infty$.
+An unlimited amount of potential energy may be converted into the massive particles' kinetic energy resulting in the erroneous prediction that for any initial separation, both massive particles will continue to accelerate rather than asymptotically approach finite speeds.
+That the initial separation distance has no effect on the final speeds of the massive particles is highly unusual.
 In the next section, we will carefully examine this system using analytic tools to quantitatively explore some of these issues.